 As a foundation that seeks to improve health for all New Mexican communities, Con Alma has supported and continues to support, convene, and advocate for health policy that addresses the health needs of all who call New Mexico home.
 From implementation projects like BluePrint for Health New Mexico, to regional informational convenings, to monitoring the impact that the Affordable Care Act has had on our state, Con Alma serves as a catalyst for positive, systemic change.

 Most recently, we have received a $200,000 grant to strengthen the health-care safety net in New Mexico and support a network of organizations to advocate for health policies and health-care reform.
 The two-year grant from the W.K.
-Kellogg Foundation is the next step to Con Alma’s work in assessing how the Affordable Care Act was implemented in New Mexico with a unique focus on health-equity measures in the federal law.
+Kellogg Foundation is the next step to Con Alma’s work in assessing how the Affordable Care Act is implemented in New Mexico with a unique focus on health-equity measures in the federal law.
 Con Alma is pleased to partner with the New Mexico Health Equity Partnership at the Santa Fe Community Foundation on this project.

 Leading up to this most recent project we put together a team to help monitor the impact and implementation of federal health care reform in New Mexico.
 The goal of this W.K.
 Kellogg Foundation funded project was to ensure that people in low-income communities and communities of color have health equity, which is an equal chance at living healthy lives, as is intended in the Affordable Care Act.
 We partnered with the University of New Mexico’s Health Sciences Center and RWJF Center for Health Policy to conduct the study and New Mexico Alliance of Health Councils to ensure local communities were represented.
 Click for full report